-There are various types of Marine Protected Areas across the British Isles and the wider world, all designed to afford more protection to the important species and habitats from various threats.
+There are various types of Marine Protected Areas across the British Isles and the wider world, all designed to afford more protection to important species and habitats from various threats.

 Why protect the marine environment